mattorp/syn-http/README.md

 ## Convenience

-You can source the .env.export file to export the variables to your shell:
+You can source the .env file to export the variables to your shell.
+Navigate to the root directory of the repository and run:

 ```bash
 source .env